GoodarzMehr/bevfusion/README.md

 ```bash
 docker build --no-cache --rm -t bevfusion:develop .
 ```
-You may need to replace `libnvidia-gl-550` and `libnvidia-common-550` packages in the [Dockerfile](docker/Dockerfile) with ones that are compatible with your Nvidia driver version.
+You may need to replace `libnvidia-*-580` packages in the [Dockerfile](docker/Dockerfile) with ones that are compatible with your Nvidia driver version.

 The following build arguments (`ARG`) are available:
 * `USER`: username inside each container, set to `bf` by default.